Improving the Chamberlin Digital State Variable Filter: Discussion

 \subsection{Contrasting Approaches}

 The method used to derive an improved filter was purely based on an analysis of the filter transfer functions, which led to the development of a modified set of filter equations.
 However, it is possible to approach the problem from an alternative perspective, leading to exactly the same results.
-This starts by recognising that the simultaneous nature of the three outputs in the analogue filter is incompatible with a digital filter implementation.
+This starts by recognising that the simultaneous nature of the three outputs in the analog filter is incompatible with a digital filter implementation.
 As we already noted, there is something in the original filter that cannot be computed in a sequence of steps, which is sometimes described as a \emph{delay-free loop}.
 The only way to deal with such a problem is to introduce a 1-sample delay somewhere in the signal path, and we have shown that it matters where this is placed.
 In some places, a design such as the one derived here is called a zero-delay filter, but that is a complete misnomer and such a term should be discouraged.
 While it is true that we placed the three outputs in phase alignment, and as such any delays between them have been removed, it is impossible to completely remove feedback delays, and have instantaneous signals everywhere in the filter.
 Instead, what we can do is move the 1-sample delays around, which gives the equations better resilience to errors.

-We can demonstrate, however, that using a well-known algorithm for tackling delay-free loops \cite{Harma, Fontana2, Fontana1}, further developed by Fontana \cite{Fontana4} and D'Angelo \cite{Dangelo2} for non-linear cases, can lead to the exact same result we have obtained before.
+We can demonstrate, however, that using a well-known algorithm for tackling delay-free loops \cite{Harma, Fontana2, Fontana1}, further developed by Fontana \cite{Fontana4}, and then D'Angelo \cite{Dangelo2} for non-linear cases, can lead to the exact same result we have obtained before.
 This approach involves no spectral domain considerations, it is purely focused on the rearrangement of the filter update equations.
-In other to develop the idea, we first show how this can be applied to a leaky-integrator lowpass analogue design, whose block diagram is shown in Fig.~\ref{fig:linearlowpass}.
-An example of such filter is given by the first-order sections in the Moog ladder filter as modelled for instance by Huovilainen \cite{Huovilainen}, but excluding the hyperbolic tangent non-linear mapping.
+In order to develop the idea, we first show how this can be applied to a leaky-integrator lowpass analog design, whose block diagram is shown in Fig.~\ref{fig:linearlowpass}.
+An example of such filter is given by the first-order sections in the Moog ladder filter \cite{Fontana1} ,

+as modelled for instance by Huovilainen \cite{Huovilainen} using the backward Euler method (but excluding the hyperbolic tangent non-linear mapping).
 The digital filter equation for this is given as